Zhang Ni: First feats and early fame

 Zhang Ni was from Nanchong County (南充縣), Ba Commandery (巴郡), which is present-day Nanchong, Sichuan.
 Zhang Ni at a young age was orphaned and lived in poverty yet he already had a reputation of a strong and generous youth.
-He started his career as an Officer of Merit (功曹) at his local county office before the age of 20.
+He started his career as an Officer of Merit (功曹) at his local county office when he reached adulthood (around 19 years old).
 In 214, when the warlord Liu Bei seized control of Yi Province (covering present-day Sichuan and Chongqing) from its provincial governor Liu Zhang, some bandits used the opportunity to raid the county office.
 During the ensuing chaos, Zhang Ni engaged the bandits in close combat and protected the county magistrate's wife.
 He became famous for his courageous actions and was later summoned to the commander's office to serve as an Assistant Officer (從事).

-While he served as Assistant Officer in Ba Commandery, two scholars, Gong Lu and Yao Zhou (姚伷) were appointed with greater rank and salary than him within the same commandery.
+While he served as Assistant Officer in Ba Commandery, two scholars, Gong Lu and Yao Zhou were appointed with greater rank and salary than him within the same commandery.
 At the time, they both enjoyed good reputation and fame however both of them had heard of Zhang Ni's accomplishments hence they respected and became friends with him.